top of page

 Conclusion: Fly the Last Miles

 Rural connectivity doesn’t require a forest of towers.
-A HAPS-first hybrid gives you coverage now, capex discipline, and resilience by design.
-Use the umbrella-and-infill pattern, track the TCO break-even with the simple formulas above, and let policy steer users to the right layer—ground or sky—on any day, especially the worst one.
+A HAPS-first hybrid approach provides coverage now, maintains capital expenditure discipline, and ensures resilience by design.
+Use the umbrella-and-infill pattern, track the TCO break-even with the simple formulas above, and let policy steer users to the right layer - ground or sky - on any day, especially during challenging times.

 Related Posts